The Story of Mary and Martha: 6 Inspiring Lessons

 I know that I would want to be preparing a fantastic meal for Jesus but I would also want to be sitting at His feet gleaning all that He had to teach me.

-In another portion of scripture further down in this post, we will find out how Martha’s faith grew great and expectant in Jesus when He comes to her home after Lazarus dies.
+In another portion of scripture, further down in this post, we will see how Martha’s faith grew great and expectant in Jesus when He comes to her home after Lazarus dies.

 lavendar on a table-the story of Mary and Martha